pip-services/pip-services-docs/content/en/toolkit/getting_started/dynamic_data_types/_index.md

   Not available
 {{< /tabsection >}}

-##### Conversion
+##### Contains

-This class offers several methods to transform the stored values into several well-known formats, such as Boolean, integer, double, float, and more.
-The examples below show how to use each of them.
+This class has the methods contains() and contains_as_type() that can be used to check if a value exists in an AnyValueArray.
+The first performs a direct comparison, and the second converts to the specified value and then checks if the value exists.

 {{< tabsection >}}
    Not available